 We like to forget that methamphetamine is a legally prescribed drug in the United States – pure, 100% meth, not Adderall, meth.
 Sold under the brand name desoxyn, meth is still prescribed and would make for a wonderful replacement medication for people trying to stop supporting drug cartels.
 The data on HAT do not lie.
 Giving heroin to people who want heroin works.
 Based on the HAT data and the data on dexedrine replacement for meth addiction, we have a responsibility to thoroughly and honestly invest in the study of desoxyn replacement therapy for meth addiction.

-Medication assisted treatment for opioid problems is finally advancing, but similar treatments for meth are unjustifiably lagging behind.
+Medication assisted treatment for opioid problems is finally advancing, but similar MAT for meth are unjustifiably lagging behind.
 Meth can lead to serious problems just like opioids and it is crucial that we not overlook the implementation of viable and effective medication assisted options for meth with the same fervor as opioids.
 Providing people with the drugs they want may seem ludicrous to some.
 To me, the resistance to treating meth problems with desoxyn and heroin problems with diamorphine calls to mind the wise words from Homer, “Once a thing is done and past even fools are wise at last.”